cahyoPermono/basic-nestJs-with-auth/README.md

   - DB_USERNAME="change it to your username"
   - DB_PASSWORD="change it to your password"
   - DB_DATABASE="change it to your db"

+  change all the properties without quotations.

+- npm run start:dev
 - enjoy it